 Androcymbium is a genus in the Colchicaceae family found in Africa and the Mediterranean.
 The common names for species in the genus are cup-and-saucer and men-in-a-boat.
 There are about 40 species and 13 of them are in the Cape Floral province.
 Species in this genus have few erect flowers on short pedicels and are usually in a head overtopped by green or petaloid bracts.
-Recent taxonomic changes by Manning, Forest & Vinnersten (2007) suggest that Androcymbium be included in Colchicum.
+Taxonomic changes by Manning, Forest & Vinnersten (2007) suggested that Androcymbium be included in Colchicum and this seems to have been accepted in South Africa.
 However, inclusion of Androcymbium into the already large genus Colchicum is made for "practical" reasons.
-The author state that there were no morphological characters that separated certain groups of Androcymbium found by molecular evidence.
+The authors state that there were no morphological characters that separated certain groups of Androcymbium found by molecular evidence.
+Plants of the World Online continues to recognize this genus.
 We await a full revision of the genus Androcymbium and until such a revision occurs, we will keep the genus Androcymbium separated from Colchicum based on their morphological classification.

 Androcymbium austrocapense U.Müll.-Doblies & D.Müll.-Doblies (syn.
-Colchicum austrocapense) means from the Southern Cape.
+Colchicum austrocapense (U.Müll.-Doblies & D.Müll.-Doblies) J.C.Manning & Vinn.) means from the Southern Cape.
 It is native to South Africa.
 Photo by Gottfried Milkuhn.

 Androcymbium burchellii Baker (syn.
 Colchicum coloratum subsp. burchellii (Baker) J.C.Manning & Vinn.) is found on stony clay flats in the western Karoo, Bokkeveld Mountains to the Little Karoo.
-It is a prostrate plant with ovate white to green bracts that flowers July to September.
+It is a prostrate plant with ovate white to green bracts and creamy white flowers sometimes tinged with red July to September.
 The first one was photographed on the road to Middlepos August 2001 by Mary Sue Ittner and the next two in the Roggeveld September 2006 by Bob Rutemoeller and Mary Sue Ittner.
 The last photo was taken by Alan Horstmann.